 Why would you want to fly when you can enjoy beautiful vistas such as this?!

-Not really related to us tourists but worth an entry non the less, Oscar Wilde boasts an excellent Commercial Drivers facility dominating the area on the ships' port side occupying the same footprint as the tax free shop and reception combined and consists of a buffet and lounge though for those ferry enthusiasts amongst you, there are a few reminders of this vessels heritage as a Scandinavian ferry.
+Not really related to us tourists but worth an entry non the less, James Joyce boasts an excellent Commercial Drivers facility dominating the area on the ships' port side occupying the same footprint as the tax free shop and reception combined and consists of a buffet and lounge though for those ferry enthusiasts amongst you, there are a few reminders of this vessels heritage as a Scandinavian ferry.

 Linking Decks 7, 8 and 9 are two wide and highly attractive stairwells with mirrored walls and polished chrome hand rails.